rtyle/ping4pow/README.md

 ### Hardware

-The stack should be assembled with the core on top, followed by the relay solution, the adapter solution and finally the base.
+The stack should be assembled with the core on top, followed by the relay solution, the adapter solution and finally the PoE base.

 #### Module13.2 Proto adapter_relay